 The Wheel of Consent

 We can practice experiencing each of the Wheel's four quadrants, discovering which of them feel comfortable and which feel unfamiliar, enabling us to clarify our desires, needs and boundaries, and shining a light on our blind-spots.
 We see how our conditioning might have closed down or distorted our expression of these qualities, and we can use the Wheel as a practice to open them up again.
-Read this page or watch this video to learn more.
+Read this page to learn more.

 Consent and #metoo

 Consent skills are essential in all areas of life, and most particularly in intimate or sexual interactions, where consent can make all the difference between a beautiful, loving experience and sexual assault.
 The #metoo movement has hugely raised awareness of the importance of consent, and the widespread instances where it has been ignored, over-ridden or misunderstood.

 We can all make a difference by ensuring that our own consent skills are the best they can be.
 And taking consent seriously doesn't mean it has to be dull, or mechanical.
 Far from it.
 Learning and enhancing our consent skills can be fun, playful, fascinating and deeply moving.
 Find out more.